Common-law marriage: Israel

 In Israel, courts and a few statutes (such as social security which grants death and disability benefits) have recognized an institute of yeduim batsibur (ידועים בציבור) meaning a couple who are "known in the public" (lit. translation) as living together as husband and wife.
-Generally speaking the couple needs to satisfy two tests which are: 1) "intimate life similar to married couple, relationship based on same emotions of affection and love, dedication and faithfulness, showing they have chosen to share their fate" (Supreme Court of Israel, judge Zvi Berenson (intimacy test)), and 2) sharing household (economic test).
-In addition courts usually are more likely to recognize such relationship as marriage for granting benefits if the couple could not get married under the Israeli law.
+Generally speaking, the couple needs to satisfy two tests which are: 1) "intimate life similar to married couple, relationship based on same emotions of affection and love, dedication and faithfulness, showing they have chosen to share their fate" (Supreme Court of Israel, judge Zvi Berenson (intimacy test)), and 2) sharing household (economic test).
+In addition, courts usually are more likely to recognize such relationships as marriage for granting benefits if the couple could not get married under Israeli law.

-Israel's common-law status grants Israeli couples virtually the same benefits and privileges as married couples in Israel.
+Israel's common-law status grants Israeli couples virtually the same benefits and privileges as married couples.

 Kuwait

 Common-law marriage or partnerships have some limited recognition in Kuwait in the cases of expatriate familial disputes such as maintenance payments and child support dues.
 Family courts use the law of the male partner or husband's country of nationality to deal with family matters and hence if the male partner comes from a country where partnerships or other similar unions are recognised, then a Kuwaiti court can also consider it.
-However, intercourse outside of marriage is illegal in Kuwait so such recognition can only practically apply in exceptional cases like illegitimate children born abroad and the parents having since separated abroad but relocated to Kuwait.
+However, intercourse outside marriage is illegal in Kuwait so such recognition can only practically apply in exceptional cases like illegitimate children born abroad and the parents having since separated abroad but relocated to Kuwait.
 No recognition is extended to couples where one or both parties are Kuwaiti or to homosexual couples.

+Soviet Union

+In its early decades the Soviet Union, under influence of Marxist theory, viewed the nuclear family as an economic arrangement which reinforced the ideology of capitalism, and which, like other bourgeois structures, would in time wither away.
+To this end the 1918 Code on Marriage, the Family and Guardianship established a transitional reform of marriage, among other changes granting "no-grounds" divorce, abolishing inheritance, and extending rights of parental support to children regardless of marital status.

+The Family Code of 1926 endeavored to correct perceived shortcomings of the prior code in the post-war environment, in effect turning away from the revolutionary attitude on marriage represented in the earlier code.
+This included the formal recognition of de facto or common law marriages.
+Hundreds of thousands of unemployed women did not have registered marriages and were left with no means of support or protections following a separation under the 1918 code.
+The 1926 code made unregistered marriages legal in order to safeguard women by extending alimony to unregistered, de facto wives, the purpose being that more women would be cared for in times of widespread unemployment (absent the communal support structures that were envisioned rendering such arrangements obsolete).
+Further reforms would continue bringing Soviet marriage law in line with traditional legal views, and by 1944 marriages again needed be registered, and divorce was at the discretion of the court.